Actindo-AG/Documentation/Webhooks/Integration/02_ManageWebhooks.md

 2. If desired, edit the events.
 Proceed as follows:
     - To remove an event from the *Event* field, click the ![Remove](../../Assets/Icons/Cross08.png "[Remove]") button at the event name.
-    - To add an event, click the *Event* drop-down list and select the event you want to add.
+    - To add an event, click the *Event* drop-down list and select the checkbox of the event you want to add.

 3. If desired, enter the number of retries in the *Workers* field.
 This number should fit to the *Retry algorithm* specified in the worker definition.